 In order to meet statutory relinquishment requirements and as part of cost reduction strategies, we reduced the area of ground in the Georgetown Project to one tenement.
 In August 2021, a mineral development license was granted over the area of the Maureen deposit, for a five year term commencing on September 1, 2021.
-No significant work beyond that required to keep the Georgetown Project tenements in good standing is presently planned for fiscal 2022.
+Work required to keep the Georgetown Project tenements in good standing and various geological and environmental studies are presently planned for fiscal 2023.